keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 ### Other Scenes

 ##### Kalivny is attacked!
-- if things are starting to go nowhere, The Blade finishes rallying troops and attacks Kalivny on Saturday.
+- if things are starting to go nowhere, The Blade finishes rallying troops and attacks Kalivny on Sunday.
 - 2x units of 5x Wolf Riders (70hp)
 - unit of x5 Hobgoblins (55hp)
 - 3x units of x10 Goblins (70hp)